 As the vocabulary of our lyrics data is large without any labels, we need to train an unsupervised model that can learn the context of any word or syllable.
 Specifically, we utilize our lyrics data to train a skip-gram model, which enables us to obtain the vector representation that can encode linguistic regularities and patterns in the context of given lyrics.

-We try to obtain embedding vectors of lyrics at both syllable-level and word-level.
-To this end, lyrics of each song are divided into sentences, each sentence is divided into words, and each word is further divided into syllables.
+Our method encodes lyrics information at two different semantic levels: syllable-level and word-level, and two skip-gram models are trained respectively, which aim at associating a vector representation with an English syllable.
+Specifically, lyrics of each song are divided into sentences, each sentence is divided into words, and each word is further divided into syllables.
 Words $W = \{w_1, w_2, w_3, ...,w_n\}$ are taken as tokens for training a word-level embedding model and syllables $S = \{s_1, s_2, ..., s_m\}$ are taken as tokens for training a syllable-level embedding model.
 Then, we train each skip-gram model as a logistic regression with stochastic gradient decent as the optimizer, and the learning rate with an initial value 0.03 is gradually decayed every epoch until 0.0007.
 Context window spans 7 adjacent tokens and negative sampling distribution parameter is $\alpha = 0.75$.
 We train the models to respectively obtain the word-level and syllable-level embedding vectors of dimensions $V = {10}$.

-Denote $\text{E}_{w}(\cdot)$ and $\text{E}_{s}(\cdot)$ the word-level and syllable-level encoders respectively, and denote $s$ a syllable from word $w$.
+Let $\text{E}_{w}(\cdot)$ and $\text{E}_{s}(\cdot)$ denote the word-level and syllable-level encoders respectively, and $s$ denote a syllable from word $w$.
 Then, syllable embedding and word embedding are concatenated as follows: